Elangovan4ever/All-Utilities/AndroidMethodTraceFilter/README.md

 	6)	Once imported into eclipse, open file named "MethodTraceFilter.java".
 		Change the trace file path to point to the directory where you copied from device or emulator using adb pull command earlier. private static String remoteTraceFile = "/storage/emulated/0/Android/data/com.example.emanickam.sampleapp/files/sampleapp.trace";
+		change the PULL_TRACE_FILE flag to false if you already pulled the trace file from remote.
+In this case you must place the trace file inside the resources directory (under this project's root directory) manually private static boolean PULL_TRACE_FILE = true; -> false
 	7) 	Run the program from eclipse.  menu: Run->Run This application will pull the trace file from connected android emulator or phone, so make sure the device is still connected.
 		After that it will run dmtracedump command to generate readable text file.